-In the ensuing struggle, soldiers killed one Apache and subdued 4 others, but Cochise, suffering 3 bullets wounds, escaped by cutting through the side of a tent.
-He soon abducted a number of whites to exchange for the Apache captives, but Bascom retaliated by hanging 6 Apaches, including relatives of Cochise.
+In the ensuing struggle, soldiers killed one Apache and subdued four others, but Cochise, suffering three bullet wounds, escaped by cutting through the side of a tent.
+He soon abducted a number of whites to exchange for the Apache captives, but Bascom retaliated by hanging six Apaches, including relatives of Cochise.
 This sequence of events is usually referred to as "The Bascom Affair."

 Avenging these deaths, Cochise took to the warpath with his uncle, Mangas Coloradas.
 During the following year, warfare by Apache bands was so fierce that troops, settlers and traders all withdrew from the region.
 And upon the recall of army forces to fight in the U.S. Civil War in 1861, Arizona was practically abandoned to the Apaches.

 In 1862, an army of 3,000 California volunteers under Gen. James Carleton marched to Apache Pass to prevent Confederate attacks and put the Apaches to flight with their howitzers.
 Although Mangas Coloradas was captured and killed the following year, Cochise and 200 followers eluded capture for more than 10 years by hiding out in the Dragoon Mountains of Arizona, from which they continued their raids, always fading back into their mountain strongholds.